 When I met my last student, he admitted that was the first time in his life he had ever gone into the library (and he was in his fifties and had lived in this area all his life).
 That touched me, and so did the fact that he wanted to learn to read so that he could find a better job, as well as be able to read for pleasure just like his dad did years ago.
 When he mentioned that he had three previous tutors over the years, I wondered if I was up to the job, but working with him has been a very positive experience for me as I see him achieve his goals.”

 I have been tutoring in the ESL program of the literacy council for over a year now.
 I’ve enjoyed planning lessons and working with my students.
 It’s also very interesting to talk with people from other cultures.
 The students are so motivated to learn and they really appreciate the instruction I’ve given them.
 It has truly been a worthwhile experience for me.
 Hopefully, I’ve helped to make a difference in their lives.

 Colonel (Ret) Drach was commissioned in 1974 and served worldwide for 28 years.
 Upon her retirement from the military in 2002, Colonel (Ret) Drach became a defense industry business developer and analyst, working for both Burdeshaw Associates and Lockheed Martin Corporation in Washington, D.C.
 She operated her own defense consulting business from 2004 until 2011, when she retired.

-In the 2011, Kris came to the Literacy Council to teach in 1999.
+In the Fall of 2011, Kris came to the Literacy Council to tutor a student.
 Instead, she restarted our English as a Second Language (ESL) program and took over our Adult Basic Education program.
 Quadrupling both programs in four years, Kris also established and sponsors a program for our adult ESL students’ children.
 In the fall of 2014 Kris joined our board of directors and in July of 2015 began service as our current board president.